Hypertoric varieties, $W$-Hilbert schemes, and Coulomb branches: Equivariant transverse Hilbert schemes

-Let $W$ be a finite group acting generically freely on a scheme $X$.
-In this situation we have two natural notions (see, e.g.\ \cite{Bertin}) of an equivariant Hilbert scheme of points on $X$, both subschemes of the fixed-point subscheme of $\Hilb^{|W|}(X)$: \begin{itemize} \item[(i)] $W\text{-}\Hilb(X)$ consists of $Z\in \bigl(\Hilb^{|W|}(X)\bigr)^W$ such that the induced representation of $W$ on $H^0(Z,\sO_Z)$ is the regular representation; \item[(ii)] $\Hilb^W(X)\subset W\text{-}\Hilb(X)$ is the (scheme-theoretic) closure of the subscheme of free orbits. \end{itemize} The first of those has better universality properties, while the second one has better scheme-theoretic properties.
-In particular, if $X$ is reduced and irreducible, then so is $\Hilb^W(X)$. \begin{example} If $W$ acts freely, then $W\text{-}\Hilb(X)\simeq X/W$.\end{example} \begin{example} Let $X=\cx^n$ and let $W$ be a reflection group.
+The first of these notions has better universality properties, while the second one has better scheme-theoretic properties.
+In particular, if $X$ is reduced and irreducible, then so is $\Hilb^W(X)$. \begin{example} Let $X=\cx^n$ and let $W$ be a reflection group.
 The ring of invariant polynomials is freely generated by certain $p_1(z),\dots,p_n(z)$.
 For every $c=(c_1,\dots,c_n)$, the ideal